King's College London GKT School of Medical Education: Hospitals

 It is also associated with several peripheral hospitals around the South East of the UK, including Medway Maritime Hospital, William Harvey Hospital and Queen Elizabeth The Queen Mother Hospital.
 Students are required to spend at least part of their training at these peripheral locations.

 Campuses

 Guy's Campus

 Guy's Campus is situated close to London Bridge and the Shard on the South Bank of the River Thames.
 It holds New Hunt's House Library and building, Hodgkin Building and Wills' Library, Henriette Raphael House and Guy's Hospital.

+The nearest Underground station is London Bridge.

 St Thomas' Campus

 The St Thomas' Campus in the London Borough of Lambeth, facing the Houses of Parliament across the Thames, houses parts of the School of Medicine and the Dental Institute.
 The Florence Nightingale Museum is also located here.
 The museum is dedicated to Florence Nightingale, the founder of the Nightingale Training School of St Thomas' Hospital (now King's Florence Nightingale Faculty of Nursing and Midwifery).
 St Thomas' Hospital became part of King's College London School of Medicine in 1998.
 The St Thomas' Hospital and Campus were named after St Thomas Becket.
 The Department of Twin Research (TwinsUk), King's College London is located in St. Thomas' Hospital.

 The nearest Underground station is Westminster.